James Outman Player Props: Dodgers vs. Astros

 - The 9.4 strikeouts per nine innings put together by the Astros pitching staff ranks fifth in the league.

-- The Astros' 3.50 team ERA is No. 1 among all league pitching staffs.
+- The Astros have a 3.50 team ERA that ranks first across all MLB pitching staffs.

-- The Astros surrender the 10th-fewest home runs in baseball (78 total, one per game).
+- Astros pitchers combine to allow the ninth-fewest home runs in baseball (79 total, one per game).

-- France gets the start for the Astros, his ninth of the season.
-He is 2-2 with a 3.42 ERA and 38 strikeouts in 47 1/3 innings pitched.
+- Blanco gets the start for the Astros, his fourth of the season.
+He is 1-0 with a 4.66 ERA and 31 strikeouts in 29 2/3 innings pitched.

-- The right-hander's last time out was on Saturday against the Cincinnati Reds, when he tossed 6 2/3 innings, surrendering two earned runs while giving up four hits.
+- The righty last appeared on Sunday against the Cincinnati Reds, when he tossed 5 2/3 innings, allowing five earned runs while giving up seven hits.

-- In eight games this season, the 28-year-old has a 3.42 ERA and 7.2 strikeouts per nine innings, while allowing a batting average of .230 to his opponents.
+- The 29-year-old has a 4.66 ERA and 9.6 strikeouts per nine innings in 12 games this season, while giving up a batting average of .287 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.